Royal Tichelaar Makkum

-President Obama's chat with Mark Rutte during his visit to the Netherlands in 2014 was held in front of a replica of a pyramid flower-holder made by the Greek A factory.
+Barack Obama with Mark Rutte during his visit to the Netherlands in 2014 was held in front of a replica of a pyramid flower-holder made by the Greek A factory.
 The replica was made in tin-glazed pottery by Royal Tichelaar Makkum.

 Royal Tichelaar Makkum is a Dutch pottery company in Makkum.
 After initially producing bricks and later pottery and tiles, the company has focused on traditional decorative pottery since 1890.
 As the company in Makkum has always made ceramics, Royal Tichelaar Makkum is regarded as one of the oldest companies in the Netherlands.
 The Royal Tichelaar Makkum has always specialized in stoneware and earthernware, and started making porcelain from 1999.
 The first Dutch porcelain dates to 1759, with the advent of Weesp porcelain.

 History

 In 1960, the company received the designation Koninklijk (Royal), on the occasion of its 300th anniversary.
 Later research showed that the company had been active even earlier and it celebrated its 400th anniversary in 1994, on the basis of the results of historical research.
 In 2007, documentation was discovered showing that the company was already active in 1572, as a Spanish map of that date shows bricaría (Spanish for brickworks) in Makkum.

 In 1689, Freerk Jans brickmaker so tichelaar bought one half of the works, and then in 1694, the other half.
 Tichelaars who have managed the company through the ages are: